 David brings a wealth of experience to the Harvest Foundation Board, having worked in numerous management positions with large and small companies in building management teams and preparing them for accelerated growth.
-He has served on the Chamber of Commerce Board, the Piedmont Arts Association Board, and most recently was the President of MURA.
+He has also served on the Chamber of Commerce Board, the Piedmont Arts Association Board, the Virginia Museum of Natural History board, and the West Piedmont Workforce Investment Board.
 He has a genuine interest in seeing our local economy rebound and is an ardent supporter of our local schools and students.

 "I am proud to serve The Harvest Foundation, and I look forward to partnering with the Foundation to improve the quality of life in Martinsville/Henry County," said David.
 David enjoys spending time with his family and also enjoys running, swimming, and cycling.